cirello-io/goherokuname/README.md

 The big dictionary is actually from Wordnet of Princeton.
 Please, be sure to agree with their license before using it.

 See documentation at [http://godoc.org/cirello.io/goherokuname](http://godoc.org/cirello.io/goherokuname).

-You can use the name generator as a service, check [http://heroku.cirello.io/](http://heroku.cirello.io/).